qweri0p/nhentai-json/LOG.md

 - Press on and do this mess, which will be very annoying and very hard to update.
 - Fork the nhentai-api npm package to make it work with FlareSolverr.
 This will make it dependent on a seperate program.
 - Give up. nhentai sucks!

+Commit 4711407

+ok for some reason nhentai disabled the cloudflare protection (fuck cloudflare) rewrote the script to work without flaresolverr now just let it gather data and then modify that data into one or more compact json files easy!

+i just started the scraping process i should do this with a vpn fuck it if i get ip blocked i'll just use a vpn

+the data from this scrape will not be complete when a new manga is uploaded, all others get moved up by one. if this happens between me starting the scrape and it finishing (lol) it will skip both the one that got added there will also be a duplicate across two files